Who is Claire Saffitz?

-Moreover, her popular series, notably ‘Gourmet Makes,’ helped her achieve worldwide fame.
+Moreover, her popular series, particularly ‘Gourmet Makes,’ helped her achieve worldwide fame.
 She eventually left the firm and became a freelance food blogger and chef on her own YouTube channel.

 Claire Saffitz had always aspired to be a professional chef.
-However, she persevered and completed her schooling to become her master.
-Claire received her primary education and diploma from Captain Elementary School.
+However, she persevered and completed her schooling up to a master.
+Claire received her preliminary education and diploma from Captain Elementary School.
 Then she went on to complete her secondary education at Clayton High School.

 Afterward, she finished her undergraduate studies at Harvard University, majoring in American history and literature.
 After that, she continued her education at McGill University and earned a master’s degree in history there.